aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 ![](https://github.com/aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/blob/main/designs/working_green.png)  fully working.

 ## Revisions
-- revision 3.x
+- revision 01-2023
+  - Copper track corrections
+  - Compatible with 0V to 5V External Coffee Machine sensors
   - Mobile App to control de coffee Machine over the network
   - Linux, Mac, Windows App to control de coffee Machine over the network
-- revision 2.5
-   - new , more powerful 3.3V DC converter
-- revision 2.x
-  - improved Relay connectivity/ operation
-  - Added connector for water level detection;
-  - small pcb component reaarangement and silkscreen;
-  - added MCU firmware download connection

 ## Download options
-Download this repository if you need the KiCad Files or, Download the Gerber files in the release section of this repository
+Download the Gerber files located in the forlder "Gerber"  of this repository

 ## Liked it ?
 Get a Free PCB for yourself
 Send me your Device or hardware and i will design a custom PCB for it.
 Free of charge.
 Contact-me on WhatsApp or email for more info.